tora-tool/ansible-oracle-modules-ari/README.md

 - Creates/deletes/opens/closes the pdb
 - saves the state if you want it to.
 Default is yes
 - Can place the datafiles in a separate location

-#### oracle_privs ####

-pre-req: cx_Oracle, re

-- Manages system and object level grants
-- Object level grant support wildcards, so now it is possible to grant access to all tables in a schema and maintain it automatically!

 #### oracle_profile ####